 Cool completely on a wire rack, then enjoy!

 Need more recipes that use leftover Halloween candy?
-Try these:

 Just interested in these beauties?